hankbao/libreboot/docs/depthcharge/index.md

 Configuring verified boot parameters {#configuring_verified_boot_parameters}
 ====================================

-Depthcharge\'s behavior relies on the verified boot (vboot) reference implementation, that can be configured with parameters stored in the verified boot non-volatile storage.\
+Depthcharge's behavior relies on the verified boot (vboot) reference implementation, that can be configured with parameters stored in the verified boot non-volatile storage.\
 These parameters can be modified with the **crossystem** tool, that